gnosia93/eliminate-db-hotblock/readme.md

 it become big service issues and can be connected with your business risk.

-In this blog post, I wanna share with you how to eliminate database hot block with Amazon Elasticache, and demonstrate performnce gain when you replace database update operation into redis memory base update.
+In this blog post, I wanna share with you how to eliminate database hot block with Amazon Elasticache, and demonstrate performnce gain when you replace database update operation into redis key update.

-~~ 쇼핑 컴퍼니, 주문 폭주, 이벤트 데이 주문 처리.. 수량 체크

-~~ 게시판 글수 카운트.

-~~ 특정 상품에 대한 실시간 판매 건수 계산.

-~~ wo

-케시를 사용하면 얼마나 빠르고, 비용효율적인를 보여주겠다..

-We are going to go through how to eliminate database hotblock with amazon elasticache redis and java spring boot web application.
-We don't deal with application implementation details in here, but If you are either developer or someone who can read java language, you can easily catch up with details.

 ### *Disclaimer* ###